Ethics statement

 Our ethics statement covers our principles and commitments.
 The AI transparency page covers the technical detail — which models run, what AI generates vs. what humans curate, and how we prevent bias at the prompt level.

-Last reviewed May 2026 · Updated when policies change
+AI transparency →Last reviewed June 2026 · Updated when policies or architecture change